CaskAle/arch-setup/README.md

 # Initialize the dm-crypt module.
 modprobe dm-crypt

 # If encryption is already set up on the partition and you wish to preserve the existing file systems, skip the following command which initializes the crypt.
-The device should be your root filesystem created above.
+The device should be your root filesystem created above. # In my case, /dev/nvme0n1p2

-cryptsetup -v luksFormat --type luks2 /dev/xxx
+cryptsetup -v luksFormat --type luks /dev/nvme0n1p2

 # To open the crypt.
 The word 'crypt' represents the name of the crypt.
 Adjust if desired.

-cryptsetup open /dev/xxx crypt --allow-discards --persistent
+cryptsetup open /dev/nvme0n1p2 crypt --allow-discards --persistent
 ```

 ### Format the volumes